PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 *Algorithm 1: Procedure of Calculating Mid-ranks*

 Since our method is based on the relationship between Heaviside function and mid-ranks of samples, the first step is to calculate the mid-ranks.
-Below is the MATLAB code to acheive that.
-The input of this function, namely, $x$, is a one by $N$ vector, and the output is the corresponding mid-ranks.
+Below is a MATLAB function to acheive that.
+The input of this function, *x*, is a one by *N* vector, and the output, *T*, is the corresponding mid-ranks.

     function T = midrank(x)